wsummerlin/APCompSci/README.md

 I'm an experienced programmer and developed all of these examples with a balance of efficiency and readability.
 Feel free to use any code you find helpful.
 All my methodology practices are pretty standard.

-Note - All files import the apcslib.jar library.
+Note - All files import the apcslib.jar library, unless otherwise stated.
 It can be found here: http://pavao.org/compsci/apcs/apcslib.jar (It will download when you click the link...it shouldn't take you to another page)

 To use: create a java project, import apcslib.jar, then create a class within the project with the SAME name as the file (example: drawBenzine).
 Copy and paste the code - you're good to go.